ZipCPU/eth10g/README.md

 rest of the design.
 Together, both will provide insight into the current state of the design.

-Be sure to checkout the [dev branch of this project](https://github.com/ZipCPU/eth10g/tree/dev) for the most recent status updates.
+Ideally, the [dev branch of this project](https://github.com/ZipCPU/eth10g/tree/dev) would have the most recent status.
+In practice, the [master branch](https://github.com/ZipCPU/eth10g/tree/master) has tended to have the most recent updates.